NVIDIA/NVFlare/docs/examples/fl_experiment_tracking_mlflow.rst

   (nvflare-env) $ export PYTHONPATH=${YOUR PATH TO NVFLARE}/examples/advanced/experiment-tracking

-Adding MLflow Streaming to Configurations
+Adding MLflow Logging to Configurations
 ------------------------------------------------

 Inside the config folder there are two files, ``config_fed_client.json`` and ``config_fed_server.json``.